mslinn/midi_create/README.md

 ## Sample Usage

-Create a MIDI type 1 file called `filename.mid` with one track in the current directory without any notes or title.
+Create a MIDI type 1 file called `filename.mid` with one track in the current directory, without a title.
 Fail if the file already exists.
-Generate an 8-note scale in the key of C starting at middle C (C3).
+Include an 8-note scale in the key of C starting at middle C (C3).

 ```shell
 $ midi_create filename.mid